julienvanderkluft/kickoff/README.md

 Stay tuned, it's a wip !

-For the moment, you can take a look to Gulp's tasks, it works fine !
+Take a look around, it still works like a charm.